People learning about our history at Daley Plaza

 Service overview

-The Chicago Transit Authority (CTA) operates one of the nation’s largest public transportation systems.
-On an average weekday, 765,566 rides are taken on CTA.
-The CTA is a regional transit system that serves 35 suburbs, in addition to the City of Chicago, and provides 81 percent of the public transit trips in the six-county Chicago metropolitan area either with direct service or connecting service to Metra and Pace.
+The Chicago Transit Authority (CTA) operates the nation’s second largest public transportation system.
+On an average weekday, 953,787 rides are taken on CTA.
+The CTA is a regional transit system that serves 35 suburbs, in addition to the City of Chicago, and provides 87 percent of the public transit trips in the six-county Chicago metropolitan area either with direct service or connecting service to Metra and Pace.

 Chicago is one of the few cities in the world that has rail service to two major airports.
 CTA’s Blue Line ‘L’ can take customers to O’Hare International Airport.
 Orange Line trains, which operate clockwise on the Loop ‘L’ structure, travel to Midway Airport.